joheras/CLoDSA/docs/object_classification_example.md

 ## Folder-Folder-Linear

 In this first example, we show how we can use the library for augmenting a dataset of images saved in folders and store the result in another folder.
 In this example, we use four augmentation techniques: equalize histogram, median blur, salt and pepper noise, and croping.
-The json file for this example is the following one.
+The json file for this example (called cats_dogs_folder_folder_linear.json) is the following one.
 If you want to reproduce this example, you only need to change the value for the input_path and output_path parameters.

 ```json
 {